-There also has been a lot of work on what might be called programming frameworks for distributed branch-and-bound computation.
-This occurs for two reasons: (1) branch and bound is best seen as a metaalgorithm for solving large combinatorial optimization problems: It is a framework that must be completed with problem-specific code and (2) programming a fault-tolerant distributed system is sufficiently complex to motivate a specialization of labor: distributed systems research versus operations research.
-In 1995, Shinano et al. [14] presented a Parallel Utility for Branch and Bound (PUBB) based on the C programming language.
+There also has been a lot of work on what might be called programming frameworks for distributed branch and bound computation.
+This occurs for two reasons: 1) branch and bound is best seen as a metaalgorithm for solving large combinatorial optimization problems: It is a framework that must be completed with problem-specific code; 2) programming a fault tolerant distributed system is sufficiently complex to motivate a specialization of labor: distributed systems research vs. operations research.
+In 1995, Shinano et al. [26] presented PUBB, a Parallel Utility for Branch-and-Bound, based on the C programming language.
 They illustrate the use of their utility on TSP and 0/1 ILP.
 They introduce the notion of a Logical Computing Unit (LCU).
 Although in parts of their paper, an LCU sounds like a computational task, we are persuaded that it most closely resembles a processor, based on their explanation of its use: "The master process maintains in a queue, all the subproblems that are likely to lead to an optimal solution.
 As long as this queue is not empty and an idle LCU exists, the master process selects subproblems and assigns them to an idle LCU for evaluation one after the other."
-When discussing their experimental results, they note: "The results indicate that, up to using about 10 LCUs, the execution time rapidly decreases as more LCUs are added.
-When the number of LCUs exceeds about 20, the computing time for one run, remains almost constant."
-Indeed, from their Figure 9 (in Ref.
-[14]) , we can see that PUBB's parallel efficiency steadily goes down when the number of LCUs is above 10, and is well below 0.5, when the number of LCUs is 55.
-Aversa et al. [15] report on the Magda project for mobile agent programming with parallel skeletons.
-Their divide-and-conquer skeleton is used to implement branch and bound, which they provide experimental data for up to eight processors.
-Moe [16] reports on GRIBB, and infrastructure for branch and bound on the Internet.
-Experimental results on an SGI Origin 2000 with 32 processors machines show good speedups when the initial bound is tight, and $\sim$ 67% of ideal speedup, when a simple initial bound is used.
-Dorta et al. [17] present C++ skeletons for divide-and-conquer and branch-andbound, where deployment is intended for clusters.
-Their experiments, using a 0/1 knapsack problem of size 1000, on a Linux cluster with seven processors, the average speedup was 2.25.
+When discussing their experimental results, they note "The results indicate that, up to using about 10 LCUs, the execution time rapidly decreases as more LCUs are added.
+When the number of LCUs exceeds about 20, the computing time for one run, remains almost constant." of LCUs is above 10, and is well below 0.5, when the number of LCUs is 55.
+Aversa et al. [3] report on a the Magda project for mobile agent programming with parallel skeletons.
+Their divide-and-conquer skeleton is used to implement branch and bound, which they provide experimental data for on up to 8 processors.
+Moe [20] reports on GRIBB, and infrastructure for branch and bound on the Internet.
+Experimental results on an SGI Origin 2000 with 32 processors machines shows good speedups when the initial bound is tight, and about 67% of ideal speedup, when a simple initial bound is used.
+Dorta et al. [8] present C++ skeletons for divide-and-conquer and branch-and-bound, where deployment is intended for clusters.
+Their experiments, using a 0/1 Knapsack problem of size 1000.
+On a Linux cluster with 7 processors, the average speedup was 2.25.
 On an Origin 3000 with 16 processors, the average speedup was 4.6.
 On a Cray T3E with 128 processors, the average speedup was 5.02.
 They explain "Due to the fine grain of the 0/1 knapsack problem, there is no lineal increase in the speed up when the number of processor increase.
 For large numbers of processors the speed up is poor."

-Neary et al. [18] and Neary and Cappello [19] present an infrastructure/framework for distributed computing, including branch and bound, that tolerates faulty compute servers, and is in pure Java, allowing application codes to run on a heterogeneous set of machine types and operating systems.
-They experimentally achieved 50% of ideal speedup for their TSP code, when running on 1000 processors.
-Their schemes for termination detection and fault tolerance of a branch-and-bound computation both exploit its tree-structured search space.
+Neary, Phipps, Richman, and Cappello [22, 21] present an infrastructure/framework for distributed computing, including branch and bound, that tolerates faulty compute servers, and is in pure Java, allowing application codes to run on a heterogeneous set of machine types and operating systems.
+They experimentally achieved about 50% of ideal speedup for their TSP code, when running on 1,000 processors.
+Their schemes for termination detection and fault tolerance of a branch and bound computation both exploit its tree-structured search space.
 The management of these schemes is centralized.
-Iamnitchi and Foster [20] build on this idea of exploiting branch and bound's tree-structured search space, producing a branch-and-bound-specific fault tolerance scheme that is distributed, although they provide only simulation results.
+Iamnitchi and Foster [12] build on this idea of exploiting branch and bound's tree-structured search space, producing a branch and bound-specific fault tolerance scheme that is distributed, although they provide only simulation results.

-41.3 The Deployment Architecture
+3 The Deployment Architecture